marxin/texi2rst-generated/sphinx/share/md.rst

   postincrement) is allowed.
 In inline ``asm`` the same restrictions as for :samp:`<` apply.

-  .. index:: r in constraint

-  .. index:: registers in constraints
+  .. index:: r in constraint, registers in constraints

 r
   A register operand is allowed provided that it is in a general register.

-  .. index:: constants in constraints

-  .. index:: i in constraint
+  .. index:: constants in constraints, i in constraint

 i
   An immediate integer operand (one with constant value) is allowed.